design-juspay/Blend-v1/memory-bank/activeContext.md

 - Implemented proper accessibility attributes for navigation elements
 - Designed to support interactive items with onClick handlers
 - Created comprehensive demo with various examples
+- Applied DRY principles to reduce repetition in rendering logic
+- Removed documentation comments in favor of self-documenting code
+- Added improved type safety with explicit state types and shared type definitions
+- Maintained consistent token structure with other components

 #### Tags Component
 - Completed implementation of a pure slot-based API, removing the deprecated icon-specific props for more flexibility